Romanesco Cauliflower ( 80 Days )

 Cultivated in Italy since the 16th century, this unique variety is still an unknown vegetable to many gardeners.
 Distinctive heads are a vegetable work of art; the chartreuse colored buds form and grow in a tight upward spiral, ending in a multiple pointed head of florets.
-It is unbelievable tasty, with a crunchy texture and more delicate, sweet nuttier flavor than regular dome-headed type cauliflower.
+The Romanesco Cauliflower is unbelievably tasty, with a crunchy texture and more delicate, sweet nuttier flavor than regular dome-headed type cauliflower.

 Germination: 4-10 days